qimingye-creator/qimingye-creator.github.io/_pages/about.md

 # 🔥 News
+- *2024.01*: &nbsp;🎉🎉 Our paper ''GROOT: Learning to Follow Instructions by Watching Gameplay Videos'' has been accepted by International Conference on Learning Representations (ICLR) 2024 as a **Spotlight** presentation (Top-5%).
 - *2023.09*: &nbsp;🎉🎉 Our paper ''Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents'' has been accepted by Neural Information Processing Systems (Neurips) 2023.
 - *2023.08*: &nbsp;🎉🎉 Our paper ''Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents'' has won the **best paper award** in ICML 2023 TEACH workshop.
 - *2023.03*: &nbsp;🎉🎉 Our paper ''Open-World Multi-Task Control Through Goal-Aware Representation Learning and Adaptive Horizon Prediction'' is accepted by the IEEE Computer Vision and Patter Recognition (CVPR) 2023.